 Which network has the best coverage?

-Three's 3G network covers more than 97 per cent of the UK population, all of which is HSDPA.
+Three's 3G network covers 97 per cent of the UK population, all of which is HSDPA.
 It began its 4G rollout in 2014, with 5G launched in 2019.
 Three often challenges EE for speed in independent tests.

-Virgin Media uses the T-Mobile network — see above.
+Virgin Media uses the EE network — see above.

-All of the UK mobile broadband networks offer 2G coverage of more than 99 per cent of the UK population, so if you can't get 3G coverage you should at least get some sort of mobile broadband signal.
-However, this could be very slow and unreliable.
+All of the UK mobile broadband networks offer 2G coverage to more than 99 per cent of the UK population, so if you can't get 3G or 4G coverage you should at least get some sort of mobile signal.
+However, this could be very slow and unreliable for internet access.